 Over 800 May First/People Link members pay dues to support our work.
 One important benefit of membership is access to our first class web, email and other hosting services, based entirely on free and open source software, hardened to defend against denial of service attacks, and with a track record of fighting corporate and government requests for data.

-Feb 8, 2018: Center for Media Justice’s Steven Renderos and Free Press’s Jessica Gonzalez will be joined by May First Leadership Committee Member and Highlander Eductation Team Admin Samir Hazboun in a conversation on Challenges to Our Internet Under Trump: Thursday, February 22 at 3:00 pm U.S. Eastern time.
-Simultaneous Spanish interpretation will be provided.
+Feb 8, 2018: Alice Aguilar from the Progressive Technology Project facilitated a conversation with Center for Media Justice’s Steven Renderos, Free Press’s Jessica Gonzalez and May First Leadership Committee Member and Highlander Eductation Team Admin Samir Hazboun on Thursday, February 22, 2018.
+Listen to the english or spanish recordings.
 We’ll be talking about preserving our Internet and expanding its access against the Trump Adminstration which is attacking its neutrality, expanding surveillance, and staunchly denying affordable and simple access to millions of people in this country.